Technology

 The Technology Committee compared more than 10 tablets, laptops and notebooks ranging from the iPad to the Kindle to the MacBook to the IBM Lenovo Thinkpad.
 They compared the devices’ price, height, width, depth, weight, display size, display color, battery life, storage, memory, DVD drives, ports, eReader capability and flash support.
 After much discussion and debate, a consensus was reached that the Apple iPad was the most suitable device that would support the top 5 benefits/goals noted by the committee members at the best price point and with the longest battery life (10 hours).

-• Q. Can students charge iPads at school?
+• Can students charge iPads at school?

 The iPad is required to be at school every day fully charged.
 Charging stations will not be provided.
 Students should get into the habit of charging them overnight.